tinycodingnet/tinycodingnet/README.md

 - 💞️ I’m looking to collaborate on: Anything and everything.
 - 📫 How to reach me: tinycoding.net@icloud.com
 - 😄 Pronouns: Fuck that.
 I'm a guy.
-- ⚡ Fun fact: Font_awesome?
+- ⚡ Fun fact: Font Awesome?
 No. Just CSS.